 - Blend thoroughly until smooth.

-- Garnish w/ whipped cream, whipped coconut cream, chocolate shavings, chocolate nibs, chocolate chips, or nuts.
+- Garnish with whipped cream, whipped coconut cream, chocolate shavings, chocolate nibs, chocolate chips, or nuts.

 - Eat immediately to enjoy a Chocolate Avocado Pudding.